-Ben Wickert, a Senior Attorney at Raizner Slania, offers keen knowledge for property owners pursuing inverse condemnation, property damage, and commercial insurance claims.
+Ben Wickert, a Partner at Raizner Slania, offers keen knowledge for property owners pursuing property damage and commercial insurance claims.
 Through working at both boutique and full-service law firms, he has extensive experience with intricate case by case analysis.

-Ben Wickert devotes most of his time at Raizner Slania LLP to inverse condemnation claims, property damage disputes, and commercial first-party insurance litigation and appeals.
-As a Senior Attorney, Mr. Wickert seeks successful resolution for property owners claiming inverse condemnation and property damage, especially with Hurricane Harvey recovery.
+Ben Wickert devotes most of his time at Raizner Slania LLP to property damage disputes and commercial first-party insurance litigation and appeals.
+As a Partner, Mr. Wickert seeks successful resolution for property owners claiming property damage, and is closely involved with the Firm’s inverse condemnation cases arising out of Hurricane Harvey.
 Mr. Wickert is a seasoned litigator with extensive experience working on all aspects of complex, high-stakes trials and appeals.
 Mr. Wickert brings to each case the perspective of having represented both plaintiffs and defendants in a wide variety of commercial and consumer cases in state and federal courts in Texas and elsewhere.

 Before joining Raizner Slania LLP, Mr. Wickert practiced at one of the premier plaintiffs-side litigation boutiques in the country, where he litigated several complicated class action and other multiple-plaintiff cases to successful conclusions.
 Before that, Mr. Wickert practiced commercial litigation at a renowned commercial litigation boutique in Houston, and at a major Texas full-service law firm.
-He has been selected to the Super Lawyers Texas Rising Stars list in 2015 and 2016 (Business Litigation), and 2017 (Class Action/Mass Torts).
+He has been selected to the Super Lawyers Texas Rising Stars list by Thomson Reuters from 2015 to 2016 for Business Litigation, in 2017 for Class Action/Mass Torts, and from 2018 to 2021 for Insurance Coverage.
 He also taught business law as an Adjunct Professor at the University of Houston.